Three little words. Nothing can inspire the same tingle of fear as these three little words:

 I was so impressed with Real Plans, I decided to partner with Antony and Emily to offer hundreds of Well Fed recipes within Real Plans.

-Antony and Emily are meticulous about choosing recipes that work reliably for cooks of all experience levels, and Real Plans is completely customizable so you can change every aspect of the system, including number of meals each week, specific ingredients, serving sizes, and more.
+Antony and Emily, the founders of Real Plans, are meticulous about choosing recipes that work reliably for cooks of all experience levels, and Real Plans is completely customizable so you can change every aspect of the system, including number of meals each week, specific ingredients, serving sizes, and more.
 It’s easy to swap recipes in and out of the plans, and the system provides a foolproof, step-by-step timeline for prepping ingredients and cooking throughout the week.
 Real Plans also provides nutrition information for all of the recipes!

 I’ve been asked many times to contribute my recipes to other meal planning services, but Real Plans is the first one that’s better than anything I could have imagined—and that’s why I said yes to sharing recipes from Well Fed, Well Fed 2, and my web site.